-- No clearing outside of development footprint to take place. - Surrounding Dune Thicket and Estuarine habitat is to be conserved and not harmed during the construction process. - Rehabilitation of vegetation of the site must be done as described in the Rehabilitation Plans. - Trees and shrubs that are directly affected by the operations may be felled or cleared but only by the expressed written permission of the ECO.
+- No clearing outside of development footprint to take place. - Surrounding Dune Thicket and Estuarine habitat is to be conserved and not harmed during the construction process.

-ALTERNATIVE: PREFERRED ALTERNATIVE A ALTERNATIVE B NO-GO ALTERNATIVE TERRESTRIAL BIODIVERSITY ASSESSMENT IMPACT 2 Potential impact and risk: LOSS OF FLORA SPECIES OF CONSERVATION
+- Rehabilitation of vegetation of the site must be done as described in the Rehabilitation Plans. - Trees and shrubs that are directly affected by the operations may be felled or cleared but only by the expressed written permission of the ECO.

-Nature of impact: Loss of flora Species of Conseconstruction site clearing activitiare known from surrounding are during site preparation, none of present.
-No Impact Extent and duration of impact: Local and limited to site Local and limited to site • Short term (1-5 years) • Short term (1-5 years) Consequence of impact or risk: Loss of Flora SCC Loss of Flora SCC Probability of occurrence: Probable Probable Degree to which the impact may cause irreplaceable loss of resources: Low Low Degree to which the impact can be reversed: High High Indirect impacts: None identified.
+ALTERNATIVE: PREFERRED ALTERNATIVE A ALTERNATIVE B NO-GO ALTERNATIVE TERRESTRIAL BIODIVERSITY ASSESSMENT IMPACT 2 Potential impact and risk: LOSS OF FLORA SPECIES OF CONS SERVATION Nature of impact: Loss of flora Species of Conservation Concern during pre- construction site clearing activities.
+Several special of concern are known from surrounding areas, which could be destroyed during site preparation, none of which were confirmed to be present.
+No Impact Extent and duration of impact: Local and limited to siteShort term (1-5 years) Local and limited to site Short term (1-5 years) Consequence of impact or risk: Loss of Flora SCC Loss of Flora SCC Probability of occurrence: Probable Probable Degree to which the impact may cause irreplaceable loss of resources: Low Low Degree to which the impact can be reversed: High High Indirect impacts: None identified.
 None identified.
 Cumulative impact prior to mitigation: None None Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Low (-) Low (-) No Impact Degree to which the impact can be avoided: High - No SCC found on site High - No SCC found on site Degree to which the impact can be managed: Manageable Manageable Degree to which the impact can be mitigated: Can be mitigated Can be mitigated Proposed mitigation: A flora search and rescue is unlikely to be required and no protected flora were found to be present within a natural context.
 Residual impacts: None None Cumulative impact post mitigation: None None Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Very Low (-) Very Low (-) No Impact